What the India election result means for a resurgent opposition

 The landslide never materialised, and Modi is now in the process of agreeing a coalition government that will force him to rely on allies for his majority, a limited mandate that could have far-reaching consequences for the next five years.

-Congress and its allies still came second to Modi’s NDA – but you would never guess it based on the atmosphere here on Tuesday night, where the party’s workers declared the INDIA bloc’s unexpectedly strong 230 seats the start of India’s “second independence movement”.
+Congress and its allies still came second to Modi’s National Democratic Alliance (NDA) – but you would never guess it based on the atmosphere here on Tuesday night, where the party’s workers declared the INDIA bloc’s unexpectedly strong 230 seats the start of the country’s “second independence movement”.
 This time the independence is not from British colonialism, but from what they call Modi’s “hate politics”.

 This is a struggle, they say, that is once again led by a Gandhi, whose family played a key role in India’s original freedom movement.